Miskolc: History

 Miskolc was elevated to the rank of oppidum (market town) in 1365 by King Louis I. He also had the castle of the nearby town Diósgyőr (now a district of Miskolc) transformed into a Gothic fortress.
 The city developed in a dynamic way, but during the Ottoman occupation of most of Hungary the development of Miskolc was brought to a standstill.
-The Turks took Miskolc in 1544 and the city prospered further until 1687.
+The Ottomans under Suleiman the Magnificent took Miskolc in 1544 and the city prospered further until 1687.
 It was also ruled by Ottomans after Battle of Mezőkeresztes in 1596 as part of Eyalet of Egir until 1687.
 It was during these years that Miskolc became an important centre of wine-growing.
 By the end of the 17th century the population of the city was as large as that of Kassa/Košice, and 13 guilds had been founded.

 During the war of independence against Habsburg rule in the early 18th century, Prince Francis II Rákóczi, the leader of the Hungarians put his headquarters in Miskolc.
 The imperial forces sacked and burnt the city in 1707.
 Four years later half of the population fell victim of a cholera epidemic.
 Miskolc recovered quickly, and another age of prosperity began again.
 In 1724, Miskolc was chosen to be the city where the county hall of Borsod county would be built.
 Many other significant buildings were built in the 18th and 19th centuries, including the city hall, schools such as Lévay József Református Gimnázium és Diákotthon, churches, the synagogue, and the theatre.
 The theatre is commonly regarded as the first stone-built theatre of Hungary, although the first one was actually built in Kolozsvár (then a part of Hungary, now Cluj-Napoca, Romania).
 According to the first nationally held census (1786) the city had a population of 14,719, and 2,414 houses.

 These years brought prosperity, but the cholera epidemic of 1873 and the flood of 1878 took many lives.
 Several buildings were destroyed by the flood, but bigger and grander buildings were built in their places.
 World War I did not affect the city directly, but many people died, either from warfare or from the cholera epidemic.
 It was occupied by Czechoslovak troops between 1918 and 1919 after the First World War.

 After the Treaty of Trianon, Hungary lost Kassa (today Košice, Slovakia) and Miskolc became the sole regional center of northern Hungary.
 This was one of the reasons for the enormous growth of the city during the 1930s and 1940s.